macrisconstantine/in-class-exercise-collection/README.md

 - Practicing sctructs in C by creating a monster struct with attributes like HP and damage.
 ### Input Array
 - Read and manipulate input integer array in C.
+### Input Character
+- Input and return character and integer.